WELCOME TO THE KRITZER LAW FIRM

 |*Credit Card payment available on most cases

 The Kritzer Law Firm was established in 1987.
-We are located in Houston, East Harris County, Texas 77015 in the Woodforest National Bank building, 13301 East Freeway, Suite 210,
+Our consultation fee is only $50.00.
+Our main location is located in Houston, East Harris County, Texas 77015 in the Bank of America building, 12605 East Freeway, Suite 375,

-The Kritzer Law Firm is also privileged to have two outstanding legal assistants F. William Kritzer and Judy Brannon who have been handling legal matters for over 20 years.
+The Kritzer Law Firm is also privileged to have three outstanding legal assistants F. William Kritzer, Meranda Davis and Laney Lawley.
+CLICK FOR KRITZER LAW FIRM FACEBOOK PAGE who have been handling legal matters collectively for over 35 years.

 The Kritzer Law Firm prides itself in having handled legal matters for generations of Texas families.
-We have been centrally located in the East Harris County, Houston Texas 77015 vicinity collectively known as Northshore and Cloverleaf neighborhoods and in addition have represented Houston, Texas 77044, Channelview, Texas 77530, Galena Park, Texas 77547, Houston, Texas 77029, Houston, Texas 77028, Baytown, Texas 77520, Houston, Texas 77049, , houston, Texas 77078, Houston, Texas 77013 and several surrounding neighborhoods for decades.
-The Kritzer Law Firm has now expanded to include a large area of Northeast Harris County, Texas as well as southeast Montgomery County, Texas and western Liberty County, Texas, The hub of this expanded location is centralized at Stonehollow Plaza, 1422 Stonehollow Drive, Suite A, Kingwood, Texas 77339, which has been leased from Attorney William W Bivin.
+Our consultation fee is only $50.00.
+We have been centrally located in the East Harris County, Houston Texas 77015 vicinity collectively known as Northshore and Cloverleaf neighborhoods and in addition have represented Houston, Texas 77044, Channelview, Texas 77530, Galena Park, Texas 77547, Houston, Texas 77029, Houston, Texas 77028, Baytown, Texas 77520, Houston, Texas 77049, houston, Texas 77078, Houston, Texas 77013 and several surrounding neighborhoods for decades.
+The Kritzer Law Firm has now expanded to include a large area of Northeast Harris County, Texas as well as southeast Montgomery County, Texas and western Liberty County, Texas.

 We are on a first name basis with all of our clients and we treat our clients with respect, kindness and understanding and we have attorneys and assistants who are here to help you and stand in your corner!